VaibhavKaurwar-17/table-tennis/Readme.md

 Assignment is completed using Java language and Spring Boot framework.
 Whole source code is tested using JUnit and Mockito.

 The Project is built using Maven.
-Specifying commands to build this project and run tests(execute under src directory).
+Specifying commands to build this project and run tests.

  - mvn install
  - mvn test